AcademySoftwareFoundation/openvdb/openvdb/openvdb/cmd/openvdb_tool/README.md

 # vdb_tool

-This repository hosts a command-line tool, dubbed vdb_tool, that can combine any sequence of the of high-level tools available in openvdb.
+This command-line tool, dubbed vdb_tool, that can execute and combine any sequence of the of high-level tools available in openvdb/tools.
 For instance, it can convert a sequence of polygon meshes and particles to level sets, and perform a large number of operations on these level set surfaces.
-It can also generate adaptive polygon meshes from level sets, render images and write particles, meshes or VDBs to disk or stream VDBs to stdout so other tools can render them (using pipelining).
+It can also generate adaptive polygon meshes from level sets, ray-trace images and export particles, meshes or VDBs to disk or even stream VDBs to STDOUT so other tools can render them (using pipelining).
 Currently the following list of actions are supported:

 | Action | Description |
 |-------|-------|